rklogan/VST-Library-MUMT-307/README.md

 # VST-Library-MUMT-307
-A collection of vst plugins that compile and run with WDL-OL/Iplug
+A collection of vst plugins can be built with WDL-OL/Iplug